glacials/twos.dev/src/cold/startrek.md

 2. Why is the Federation of Planets and the Enterprise crew primarily human?
 3. Why do they continue to have little-to-no security controls, blast doors, or quarantine procedures on the Enterprise despite obvious need?
    1. Once it was said (by Kirk or Picard, I don’t remember) that they have no need for such controls because they can trust everyone on the ship.
 This is obviously false, it seems like every fifth episode involves something bad that could have been stopped with standard physical digital security.
 4. How do the communicators work?
 Voice activated?
 Doesn’t add up.
-How do they know when to cut off?
+How does the device know when to cut off?
 People frequently stop talking to their communicator and start talking to someone next to them without a significant pause.
 5. What does a video call with the Enterprise look like?
 In S4E4, Picard talks on a video call from all the way back by the Turbolift.
 Is there auto-tracking?
 If yes, why don't we ever see any?
 6. What’s the experience like when the Enterprise mutes your video call to discuss things amongst themselves?
 7. How does “come in” after a doorbell chime work?
 Is it recognized by the computer?
 Or does the person hear it and enter of their own authority?